 A piece of equipment or technology has the potential to make daily living tasks easier.
 We hold a large stock of commonly issued items, so if you’re assessed as needing something we can get it to you quickly.
 Following assessment, we provide equipment for both adults and children.

 If you’re assessed as needing a large, specialist item of equipment this may take a little time to arrive as we may need to order it directly from a company.

 You may wish to buy your own items:

-We carry out adaptations to your home so that you can continue to live as independently and as safely as possible.
-We want to help you look after your wellbeing and experience the best quality of life.
+The Early Intervention adaptation service provides adaptations in your home so that you can continue to live there as independently and safely as possible.
+It is about looking after your wellbeing and helping you and your family have the best quality of live.

-Major adaptations include ramps, showers (wet rooms), stairlifts, ceiling track hoists, through-floor lifts, internal alterations and extensions.
-A major adaptation is classed as anything costing over £1000.
+Major adaptations are defined as larger adaptations such as ramps, showers (wetrooms), stairlift, ceiling track hoist, through floor lifts, internal alterations and extensions.
+A major adaptation is anything costing over £1000.

-If you're assessed as needing a major adaptation the process is different depending on who owns your house.
+If you are assessed as needing a major adaptation, the process is different depending on who owns your home.

-- If your house is rented from a private landlord or if you own your own home, adaptations are funded by the Disabled Facilities Grant (DFG) and the maximum grant is currently £30,000 for the recommended adaptations.
-The grant is means tested so you may have to pay something towards the cost.
+If your house is rented from a private landlord or you own your own home, for adults, adaptations are funded by the Disabled Facilities Grant (DFG) and the maximum grant is currently £30,000 for the recommended adaptations and is means tested.
+Any costs over the maximum limit will need to be funded by you.
+For children, the DFG grant is not means tested and any costs over £30,000 for recommended adaptations are funded.
+Major adaptations in Housing Association properties are joint funded via the DFG and the Housing Association.
 Your adaptation will be organised for you, though you have the option to organise it yourself in some circumstances.
-Major adaptations in Housing Association properties are joint funded with the DFG.

-Where it’s not feasible to adapt a property safely or adequately, we’ll work with you to identify alternative properties which are either suitable or adaptable.
-We recognise that adaptations to your home can be disruptive and we’ll work with you to identify what you’re finding it difficult at home and then help you to plan, in an appropriate and sensitive way, for the future.
+Where it’s not feasible to adapt a property safely or adequately, we’ll work with you and the Homefinder Team to identify alternative properties which are either suitable or adaptable.